eriter/fluffy-tribble/README.md

 - [x] A 5-second countdown appears between videos

 I can only apologize to anyone with a strong sense of frontend development and styling, I really tried to actually overlay the countdown over the player, but in the spirit of moving quickly and meeting our hard functional requirements I retreated to the implementation you see, showing the overlay countdown in the top right of the embed.
-This is of course something I would dig in on in a production context.
+This is of course something I would dig in on with more time.

 - [x] While the video is playing, the video shows as "playing" in the queue